Follow

 When a student has no post-test showing gains, SiD will choose the pre-test family/subject with the lowest entry EFL.

 When a student has a mix of tests, some with and without gains, SiD will always choose a test with a level gain.
+When a student has gains in both ESL and ABE levels, the ESL level will be selected.

 Was this article helpful?